Guillermo Söhnlein: Space commercialization ventures

-In 2003, Söhnlein founded the International Association of Space Entrepreneurs (IASE), which is a nonprofit organization created to encourage successful entrepreneurs from other industries to start aerospace-related ventures and start-ups.
+In 2003, Söhnlein founded the International Association of Space Entrepreneurs (IASE), which was a nonprofit organization created to encourage successful entrepreneurs from other industries to start aerospace-related ventures and start-ups.
 The group grew from 5 people to almost 1,500 individuals around the world.
 In 2010, the online community was transferred to the Space Frontier Foundation for ongoing growth, and IASE officially disbanded.